bbauska/YT-Learn-YouTube/README.md

                     startSeconds:Number):Void
 </pre>

-This function loads the specified playlist and plays it.
+<p>This function loads the specified playlist and plays it.</p>

-The required playlist parameter specifies an array of YouTube video IDs.
-In the YouTube Data API, the video resource's id property specifies a video ID.
+<p>The required <mark>playlist</mark> parameter specifies an array of YouTube video IDs.
+In the YouTube
+Data API, the video resource's id property specifies a video ID.</p>

-The optional index parameter specifies the index of the first video in the playlist that will play.
-The parameter uses a zero-based index, and the default parameter value is 0, so the default behavior is to load and play the first video in the playlist.
+<p>The optional <mark>index</mark> parameter specifies the index of the first video in the playlist that
+will play.
+The parameter uses a zero-based index, and the default parameter value is 0, so the default behavior is to load and play the first video in the playlist.</p>

-The optional startSeconds parameter accepts a float/integer and specifies the time from which the first video in the playlist should start playing.
+<p>The optional <mark>startSeconds</mark> parameter accepts a float/integer and specifies the time from
+which the first video in the playlist should start playing.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Object syntax
+<h4>Object syntax</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>
 player.loadPlaylist({list:String,